 Targets: Redfish, Speckled Trout, Flounder, Black Seabass

 Savannah fishing is diverse and productive year-round.
 Right out of Wilmington Island, the backcountry waters stock Redfish, Speckled Trout, and Flounder.
 You can fish from the shore or book a charter to take you out to artificial reefs.
-There you can catch Black Seabass, Sheepshead, and Bull Redfish (the big ones).
+There you can catch Black Seabass, Sheepshead, and Bull Redfish (trophy-sized Reds).
 While you’re here, take your kids to the Savannah Children’s Museum which is entirely outdoors!

 Targets: Mahi Mahi, Snapper

 Hawaii has some of the best big game fishing in the world.
-Plus, Honolulu’s a beautiful vacation spot that attracts thousands of vacationers.
+Plus, Honolulu is as beautiful as you can imagine, a true dream-come-true vacation spot.
 Depending on how old your kids are, you can either bottom fish near the shore, or go out and chase game fish.
-Kids under 10 will love fishing for snapper and other reef species.
-Meanwhile, teenagers can test their spirit against Mahi Mahi.
+Kids under 10 will love fishing for Snapper and other reef species.
+Meanwhile, teenagers can test their spirit against the mighty Mahi Mahi.
 You can also spend the day in one of the fishing farms in the central parts of the island.

 Targets: Cutthroat, Lake, and Rainbow Trout

-If you like camping, bird watching, hiking, biking, and watersports, you’ll enjoy Bear Lake State Park.
+If camping, bird watching, hiking, biking, and watersports are an indispensable part of your perfect family fishing vacation scenario, you’ll enjoy Bear Lake State Park.
 You can camp here overnight, or drive in for a quick getaway from the city buzz.
 The park fisheries hold Cutthroat Trout, Lake, and Rainbow Trout, and Mountain Whitefish.
 It’s perfect for families who want to unwind outside and do something fun with their kids.

 Targets: Trout, Bluegill, Channel Catfish, Largemouth Bass

-Once you’ve had a good taste of Lake Michigan fisheries, head south and you will find a real treat.
-Hidden away from the buzz of Chicago, Sam Dale Lake is perfect for families who want to spend the day outside.
-The lake holds Bluegill, Channel Catfish, Largemouth Bass, Sunfish, and is stocked with Trout each spring and fall.
+Once you’ve had a good taste of Lake Michigan fisheries, try something different – head to the south of the state for a real treat.
+Hidden away from the buzz of Chicago, Sam Dale Lake is perfect for families who also happen to be outdoor enthusiasts.
+The lake holds Bluegill, Channel Catfish, Largemouth Bass, and Sunfish plus it’s stocked with Trout each spring and fall.
 It has camping facilities, but you should still prepare well in advance if you’re coming from afar.